vmware-tanzu/velero/site/docs/master/code-standards.md

 In general, UIDs are safe to persist as label values.

+This function is not relevant to annotation values, which do not have restrictions.

 ## DCO Sign off

 All authors to the project retain copyright to their work.
 However, to ensure